heikadog/zml/zml.md

 348. HornyDragon (@hornydragonperv.bsky.social) and brightburn117 (@brightburn117.bsky.social) are open zoophiles: (<https://archive.today/j4ICZ>).
 349. Beamy (@yungbeam.bsky.social), throwawaybcnotsafe (@throwawaybcnotsafe.bsky.social), Donku (@phantomwolfy.bsky.social), Grulfie (@grulfie.bsky.social), lexiretriever (@lexiretriever.bsky.social), and zoosky (@zoosky.bsky.social) are open zoophiles.
 350. Flare (@flare-dragon.bsky.social), divinedogteeth (@divinedogteeth.bsky.social), and Thixledown (@thixledown.bsky.social) follow open zoophiles.
+351. Kenny (@ineedhelp131.bsky.social) is "questioning their zooness," according to their bio, but openly interacts with zoophiles.
+Due to this and the fact that they have the zoophile flag colors in their bio, we've decided to label them as an open zoophile.